bfillmer/pose-portals-modals/README.md

-# Playground
+# Greenfield

-General React playground for experimenting with new things.
+Opinionated application organization and libraries for bootstrapping new React-based applications.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).